-Local Secondary Indexes - Amazon DynamoDB
+Local Secondary Indexes in DynamoDB - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Local Secondary Indexes
+Local Secondary Indexes in DynamoDB

 Some applications only need to query data using the base table's primary key.
 However, there might be situations where an alternative sort key would be helpful.
 To give your application a choice of sort keys, you can create one or more local secondary indexes on an Amazon DynamoDB table and issue Query or Scan requests against these indexes.